 Basics of an Insurance Endorsement

-An insurance endorsement is a policy change that may
+An insurance endorsement is a policy change that:

-- Add to the coverage of an insurance policy
+- Adds to the coverage of an insurance policy

 - Limits or deletes coverage of a policy